divio/aldryn-redirects/README.rst

 Manually you can:

 #.
-Choose a site you want to install the add-on to from the dashboard.
+Choose a site you want to install the Addon to from the dashboard.
 #.
 Go to Apps > Install App
 #.
 Click Install next to the Aldryn Redirects app.
 #.
 Redeploy the site.